Data Scaling for Navigation in Unknown Environments: EXPERIMENTS

 \textbf{Results.} Figure~\ref{fig:generalization} shows the navigation success rates, and Figure~\ref{fig:generalization_path_trace} demonstrates the policy paths over one repetition in the Wuhan environment.
 The environment-specific policies overfit to the training routes.
 They tend to ignore the goal vector, and instead try to repeat the route seen during training.
 This is beneficial on routes like Kisumu, where the robot never visits the same place twice.
 In Wuhan, where the robot visits the environment's central location multiple times with different goals, the policy often starts driving down a wrong part of the route.
 For a reason we could not determine, the policy specific to Selebi Phikwe only drives straight, resulting in zero success.

 The policies trained with data from a large number of different locations perform better.
 The zero-shot policy is capable of complex behaviors like avoiding obstacles, stopping for humans, and finding intersections.
-Generally, success rates of the zero-shot and in-domain versions of the large-scale policy are very close.
+Generally, success \ifRALfinal